alyizzet/UoL-Birkbeck-Admissions-Test-Exercises/README.md

-<h1 align = "center"> UoL Birkbeck College Admissions Test Exercises and Questions for MSc in Computer Science </center>
+# UoL Birkbeck College Admissions Test Exercises and Questions for MSc in Computer Science

-<p> Admissions Test Brainteasers solutions in Python. </p>
+Admissions Test Brainteasers solutions in Python.